nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Resetting all ingredients' levels to zero

-1. Resetting all ingredients' levels to zero when not all ingredients' levels are at zero
+1. Resetting all ingredients' levels to zero when not all ingredients have zero ingredient's levels

    1. Test case: `i-reset-all`<br>
-      Expected: All ingredients' levels are now at zero.
+      Expected: All ingredients' levels are now zero.
 A success message is shown in the _Result Display_.

-1. Resetting all ingredients' levels to zero when all ingredients' levels are already at zero
+1. Resetting all ingredients' levels to zero when all ingredients have zero ingredient's levels

    1. Test case: `i-reset-all`<br>
-      Expected: All ingredients'levels are still at zero.
+      Expected: All ingredients'levels are still zero.
 An error message is shown in the _Result Display_ explaining
-      that all ingredients' levels are already at zero, before the execution of the `i-reset-all` command.
+      that all ingredients' levels are already zero, before the execution of the `i-reset-all` command.

 ### Setting an ingredient's level to a specified amount